phoenixframework/phoenix/B_adding_pages.md

 end
 ```

+Note: When running the current Phoenix master, or any version greater than 0.5.0, template names need to include their protocol file extension.
+That means rendering will look like this `render conn, "index.html"`.

 We will save a more complete discussion of controllers for the controller specific guide, but for now, the interesting part is this line.

 ```elixir
 render conn, "index"
 ```

+Again, use `render conn, "index.html"` for current Phoenix master or versions greater than 0.5.0.

 This simply says that we want to render the index.html.eex template for our hello_controller.ex.
 Notice that we are ignoring the params argument to the index function.
 We aren't taking input from the request at all to render this page.